sadanandpai/javascript-code-challenges/challenges/async-concepts.md

 <br />

-#### Q10
-### Write a code to resolve all the list of asynchronous executions of promises no matter if each execution succeeds or fails.
+### Q. Write a code to resolve all the list of asynchronous executions of promises no matter if each execution succeeds or fails.
 Print the output of each

 - `Promise.allSettled` is the method which helps to achieve the functionality which completes after all promises settle no matter of failures
 - It receives array of promises as an argument to it